jpschewe/fll-sw/scoring/docs/terminology.md

 There is currently only one performance category at each tournament.
 Performance scoring is objective.
-All of the missions have a set of rules to determine what score a team gets for the mission.
+All of the goals have a set of rules to determine what score a team gets for the goal.

 Subjective
 ----------

 This is sometimes referred to as judging scores.
 There can be unlimited subjective categories.
-Missions in a subjective category are scored within a range by a judge.
+Goals in a subjective category are scored within a range by a judge.
 Each judge may use different parts of the range and therefore may come up with a different score for the same team than another judge.
 For this reason to determine there winner in a subjective category a single judge must see all teams in an event division or finalist judging must be used.